OkaNim/unit-converter/README.md

 <br>

+It is necessary to locate "src_002_value_clean_211028.py" in the same folder.
 The trial data are in the data folder.<br>
 The program can be used with or without the correct answer data (CA).<br>